 Who are we?

-The Counselling and Bereavement Service is co-ordinated by a lead counsellor, working alongside one qualified counsellor and a bank of qualified volunteer counsellors.
-In addition, the team supports up to two students counsellors a year.
+The Counselling and Bereavement Service is co-ordinated by a lead counsellor, working alongside other qualified counsellors, and a bank of qualified volunteer counsellors.
+In addition, the team supports counselling students.

 What is counselling?